jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

  2. Upload the generated site files in the `html/` directory to the bucket `jamesmurty.com`.
 I used my [Synchronize][] application, but any S3-compatible file copying program will do.
- 3. Visit the bucket's exact **Endpoint** URL as shown in the *Static Website Hosting* properties area to make sure everything looks and works OK.
+ 3. Visit the bucket's exact *Endpoint* URL as shown in the *Static Website Hosting* properties area to make sure everything looks and works properly.

 To configure the `www.jamesmurty.com` root domain bucket to redirect requests to the authoritative `jamesmurty.com` bucket:

- - Edit the bucket Properties, open the *Static Website Hosting* section.
+ - Edit the bucket Properties and open the *Static Website Hosting* section.
  - Select *Redirect all requests to another host name*
  - Enter the root domain: `jamesmurty.com`

-Because my original blog used `/feed/` as the RSS feed endpoint, I also needed to make this URL path point at the new RSS feed location `/feeds/rss.xml`.
-This was easy enough to do with a custom routing rule specific with the following XML snippet in the *Edit Redirection Rules* section of the *Enable Web Hosting*
+Because my original blog used `/feed/` as the RSS feed endpoint, I also needed to make this URL path point to the new RSS feed location `/feeds/rss.xml`.
+This was easy enough to do with a custom routing rule specified with the following XML snippet in the *Edit Redirection Rules* section of the *Enable Web Hosting*
 properties: